juzraai/author-tagger/README.md

 * also the `public` must be at the beginning of the line
 * the algorithm does not check if the lines are in the proper block or outside of a multiline comment, it will pick the first line that matches the appropriate pattern
 * it does not handle `package-info.java` files
-* it does not handle `.java` files in the root package